hylo-lang/specification/spec.md

 2. A declaration is *private* if it does not have any access modifier.
 A private declaration *exposes* the names that it introduces to the innermost scope that contains it.
 The static and non-static members introduced in the lexical scope of a type declaration are additionally exposed to the lexical scopes of the conformance declarations of the declared type.

 3. A declaration is *public* if it has a `public` access modifier.
-A public declaration exposes the names it introduces the parent scope of the innermost scope that contains it.
+A public declaration exposes the names it introduces to the parent scope of the innermost scope that contains it.
 A public declaration that appears in the lexical scope of a module is *external*.

 4. (Example)